cashfree/cashfree-payout-java/README.md

 Once the config file is setup you can run the executable, to run the entire flow.
 Authorize, check and add beneficiary, request for a payout transfer and get the transfer status.

+Run the following command in the terminal to run the executable:
 ```
       javac -cp .:json-simple-1.1.1.jar Main.java
 ```